opscaleindia/django-devex/README.md

 6. Uses .gitignore to ignore files and directories not needed in the repo.

-7. Uses .pre-commit-config.yaml to configure pre-commit hooks for linting.
+7. Uses .pre-commit-config.yaml to configure pre-commit hooks for clean commits.

 8. Uses Dockerfile and docker-compose.yaml to provide one liner stack setup.